 Before setting off John said, “It’s going to be a difficult challenge but I know Pirate Max will enjoy it as much as he did last time, but my arms probably won’t.”

 However, nothing could have prepared John and Max for encountering Storms Helene, Ali and Bronagh.
+There were calm moments when they could just use their kayak fish finder and actually get some great food along the way, but that quickly changed.

 The wind made life much more difficult for John causing blisters on his hands from gripping the oar.
 The rain was torrential and this caused one of his two phones to get wet and stop working until he could dry it out by a fire.